GeoffWilliams/sshkeys/README.md

 * `/etc/sshkeys/alice@mylaptop.localdomain` (private key)
 * `/etc/sshkeys/alice@mylaptop.localdomain.pub` (public key)

 To the local `alice` user's `~/.ssh` directory, creating it if it doesn't already exist.
-The local user and host name are derived from the title
+The local user and host name are derived from the title.

 Node to apply this on:  The node you wish to be able to SSH *FROM*